 Sodium lauryl sulfate is used as a foaming agent and detergent in many skin care products.

 The US Cosmetic Ingredient Review (CIR) - an independent expert panel representing consumers, industry and government set up to assess the safety of ingredients used in cosmetics - published an ingredient alert for the chemicals sodium lauryl sulfate, sodium laureth sulfate (collectively, SLS) and ammonium lauryl sulfate.

 In Australia, the National Industrial Chemicals Notifications and Assessment Scheme (NICNAS) reviewed studies on the safety of sodium lauryl sulfate.
-It found only one study designed to examine the carcinogenic effects of sodium lauryl sulfate, which was undertaken on beagle dogs This study found that sodium lauryl sulfate was not carcinogenic in dogs.
+It found only one study designed to examine the carcinogenic effects of sodium lauryl sulfate, which was done on beagle dogs.
+This study found that sodium lauryl sulfate was not carcinogenic in dogs.
 NICNAS also found that even at high doses, sodium lauryl sulfate had no effect on fertility or development.3

 Sodium laureth sulfate has an emulsifying action (combining oil and water), which is how it removes oil and soil.